Eileen de Villa: Third wave (spring 2021)

 The provincial government began loosening restrictions in March 2021, with de Villa expressing concerns regarding the growing presence of COVID-19 variants in the city and urging caution.
 De Villa urged the province to enhance its measures, and amidst a rapid increase in cases and growing ICU occupancy in April 2021, the provincial government issued a new stay-at-home order on April 8.
 De Villa warned that the rate of daily cases may outpace the ability to roll out vaccines, and that the city remained at risk, even with new restrictions.
 She issued a section 22 order on April 6, closing Toronto schools from April 7 to April 19, a day after Dr. Lawrence Loh of the Region of Peel issued a similar order for its schools.
 The Ontario government shortly ordered all schools closed province-wide, following a record number of cases, just a day after education minister Stephen Lecce insisted schools remained safe.
 The province took further action on April 16, announcing new restrictions and enhanced enforcement measures.
 On April 20, in conjunction with Peel Region's public health unit, Toronto Public Health announced that de Villa would issue section 22 orders to close workplaces with active COVID-19 outbreaks.
 De Villa and Loh also called on the Ford government to restore paid sick leave, which would reduce income disruption for workers isolating due to COVID-19.

 Leave of absence

-On December 7, 2021, de Villa announced that she would be taking a leave of absence until December 20 in order to have surgery to address the a mass of pre-cancerous cells, initially discovered following a mammogram she had in the summer.
-Deputy Medical Officer of Health Dr. Na-Koshie Lamptey will serve as Medical Officer of Health during her absence.
+On December 7, 2021, de Villa announced that she would be taking a leave of absence until December 20 in order to have surgery to address a mass of pre-cancerous cells, initially discovered following a mammogram she had in the summer.
+Deputy Medical Officer of Health Dr. Na-Koshie Lamptey would serve as Medical Officer of Health during her absence.
 De Villa took the opportunity to encourage others to ensure they keep up with routine health screenings to catch problems early.

+On May 14, 2024, she announced that she would resign from her Toronto Medical Officer of Health position on December 31, 2024.